hamdanal/rich-argparse/CONTRIBUTING.md

 ## Testing

 Running all the tests can be done with `tox run -e py310` (or any other interpreter version).
-This also runs the test coverage to insure 100% of the code is covered by tests.
+This also runs the test coverage to ensure 100% of the code is covered by tests.

 Alternatively, you can run `coverage run -m pytest && coverage report` with the virtual environment activated.
 You can also run a individual tests with `pytest -k the_name_of_your_test`.